+From a distance, Double Ex House has the simple iconic profile and material quality of a barn.
+But, as one approaches, a dominant sculptural feature becomes apparent.
 In a contemporary twist on a familiar type, exterior stepped voids travel diagonally up the long sides of the house, meeting in a single space at the top.
 This continuous zone is however still covered by a roof, as if it had been carved out from a monolithic volume.
 Appearing to float, the very large eave covers a unique shaded and protected multi-purpose exterior space.
 Cedar decks beneath it extend from the interiors of each of the house’s two levels, culminating in a covered “attic-deck” on the 3rd floor.

 Location: Anywhere, USA

-Design Team: Eric Bunge, Mimi Hoang (Principals); Christopher Grabow, Seung Teak Lee, Julia Chapman, Ammr Vandal
+Design Team: Eric Bunge, Mimi Hoang (Partners) | Christopher Grabow, Seung Teak Lee, Julia Chapman, Ammr Vandal